fordevoted/GIF_generator/README.md

 ## Introduction
 After open a file, you can use `pin` button to record target video, after recording, click `complete` to enter edit mode, then you can do some image enhancement and effect.
 After editing, click `save` to save GIF.
 You can click `stop` & `play` to stop/play video at any time.
+> if recorded frames are smaller than 24, it will be view as photo and only record first image * 24 times = 24 frames
+> you can change play speed(delay) in `Settings`

 ## Feature
  * Nagative film